Aylur/astal/docs/getting-started/introduction.md

----
-title: Introduction
+# Introduction
-description: What is Astal?
-sidebar:
-    order: 0
----

 ## What is Astal?

 Astal (_meaning "desk"_) is a bundle of libraries built using [GLib](https://docs.gtk.org/glib/) in Vala and C.
-The core library [libastal](/astal/reference) has some Gtk widgets that come packaged, the most important one is the [Window](/astal/reference/class.Window.html) which is the main toplevel component using [gtk-layer-shell](https://github.com/wmww/gtk-layer-shell).
+The core library [libastal](https://aylur.github.io/libastal) has some Gtk widgets that come packaged, the most important one is the [Window](https://aylur.github.io/libastal/class.Window.html) which is the main toplevel component using [gtk-layer-shell](https://github.com/wmww/gtk-layer-shell).
 This is what allows us to use Gtk as shell components on Wayland. libastal also comes with some utility functions such as running external processes, reading, writing and monitoring files.